core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Delta and Option Length of the CoAP option, provided these CBOR text strings are all of a length between 0 and 12 octets (see {{-coap, Section 3.1}}).
-Likewise, it can be transferred into a URI path-abempty form (see {{-uri, Section 3.3}}) by replacing the initial byte of any present CBOR text string with the "/" character, provided these CBOR text strings are all of a length lesser than 24 octets and do not contain bytes that need escaping.
+Likewise, it can be transferred into a URI path-abempty form (see {{-uri, Section 3.3}}) by replacing the initial byte of any present CBOR text string with the "/" character, provided these CBOR text strings are all of a length less than 24 octets and do not contain bytes that need escaping.

 To use the service binding from a SVCB RR, the DoC client MUST send any DoC request to the CoAP